 While principally known for her work in fashion design and editorial cartooning, Native Texan Gordon Conway (1894-1956) was a costume designer for musical revues, musical comedy, and the early film industry in the United States and England.
-Her collection includes numerous sketches, costumes, personal and production photographs, correspondence, diaries, datebooks, and numerous scrapbooks.
+Her collection includes numerous sketches, personal and production photographs, correspondence, diaries, datebooks, and numerous scrapbooks.
 More than sixty shows are represented.
-(See Costumes.)
+(See Costumes & Personal Effects.)

 The bulk of the W. H. Crain Costume and Scenic Design Collection, gift of curator W. H. Crain (1917-1998), consists of original renderings of costume and scenic designs for plays, operas, ballets, revues, and films, augmented by works of art on paper, costumes, prints, and other material, spanning four centuries of work, from 1650 to 1993, by a wide variety of world-renowned designers.
 (See Costume & Set Design and Costumes & Personal Effects.)